PTSD Awareness Month

 • Torture

-To understand this, we have to discuss the amygdala and prefrontal cortex.
+One essential component of understanding this condition is how it affects the brain.
+To do so, we have to discuss the amygdala and prefrontal cortex.

-Dr. Matt Hill of the University of Calgary has a great explanation that can be found here, but we'll also touch upon it later when we talk about PTSD and cannabis.
-But below, we'll provide you with a summary.
+Dr. Matt Hill of the University of Calgary has a great explanation that we'll also touch upon later when we talk about PTSD and cannabis.
+But below, we'll provide you with a summary:

-If the prefrontal cortex "responds' 'with a "Yes, we've seen this before, and it is dangerous," the amygdala activates stress response (like fight or flight, for example) to help you deal with the threat.
+If the prefrontal cortex responds with "Yes, we've seen this before, and it is dangerous," the amygdala activates a stress response (also known as the "fight or flight response") to help you deal with the threat.

 And to "play it safe," it has to be overly vigilant, firing off stress responses even when there is no threat of danger.

-And one of the biggest mysteries is why some people get PTSD and others don't.
+Interestingly, not everyone who experiences a traumatic event gets PTSD.
+One of the biggest mysteries is why some people develop this condition and others don't.

 PTSD and Veterans